|

 has less Garnacha and Syrah and a bit more Cabernet and Merlot.

-The Clos Martinet is a big, deep wine and the 2004 vintage is one of the best.
+The Clos Martinet is a big, deep wine and the 2011 vintage is in stock.

 It's more elegant and refined, showing 'finesse', which is unusual for the